Chinese Americans: Chinese Exclusion Acts

-Second Wave (1949–1980)
+Second wave (1949–1980)

-The Chinese Exclusion Repeal Act, which passed in 1943, allowed Chinese immigration into the US to resume at the rate set by the Immigration Act of 1924, which was 2% of the Chinese American population in 1890.
-In 1949 the Chinese Communist Party won the Chinese Civil War which lead to refugees from the conflict to come and settle in the United States.
-The 1924 Immigration Act's quota immigration system for non-white immigrants was repealed by Lyndon B Johnsen through the 1965 Immigration and Nationality Act which increased the cap for Chinese immigrants entering the country.
-Chinese Refugees in the 1960s and 1970s almost exclusively came from Hong Kong and Taiwan because the United States did not formally recognize the People's Republic of China until Richard Nixon traveled to China in the 1972 to re-formalize relations between the two countries.
-Inter-Country travel between the two countries would not resume until the 1977's.
-The Taiwanese Relations Act of 1979 further separated Taiwanese and Chinese immigration quotas as well as formalizing Taiwanese-American relations after the Chinese Communist Party was recognized as the official government of China.
+The Chinese Exclusion Repeal Act, passed in 1943, allowed Chinese immigration at the rate set by the Immigration Act of 1924, which was 2% of the Chinese American population in 1890.
+In 1949 the Chinese Communist Party won the Chinese Civil War and refugees from the conflict came to settle.
+The 1924 Immigration Act's quota system was repealed when Lyndon B. Johnson signed the 1965 Immigration and Nationality Act, which increased the cap for Chinese immigrants.
+Since the United States did not formally recognize the People's Republic of China, Chinese Refugees in the 1960s and 1970s had come almost exclusively from Hong Kong and Taiwan.
+Richard Nixon's visit to China in 1972 led to formalization of relations in 1979, allowing travel to resume.
+The Taiwan Relations Act of 1979 further separated Taiwan and Chinese immigration quotas as well as formalizing relations.

-The Second Wave of Chinese Immigrants consisted mostly of Hong Kong and Taiwanese nationals as well as some Chinese Intellectuals.
-The US government created the Aid Refugee Chinese Intellectuals initiative in 1952 order to help Chinese refugees with more than two years of college move into America.
-Additionally thousands of Chinese students were left in America after the Chinese Civil War left Chinese students and researchers in America stranded and unable to return to mainland China.
+The Second Wave of Chinese Immigrants consisted mostly of Hong Kong and Taiwanese nationals as well as students and professionals.
+The Aid Refugee Chinese Intellectuals initiative in 1952 helped Chinese refugees with more than two years of college move into America.
+Additionally thousands of Chinese students after the Chinese Civil War were unable to return to mainland China.

-Third Wave (1980s–present)
+Third wave (1980s–present)

-The 1980s were when some of the first Chinese Immigrants came from China into the United States.
-Immigration from China into the US would continue to increase through the 1990s with the amount of Chinese Americans breaking 1 million by the 2000s.
-During this time the establishment of new Chinatowns such as Flushing and 8th Avenue in NYC and Richmond in San Francisco as the expansion of existing Chinatowns in order to accommodate the new influx of Chinese immigrants.
-Migrants from areas that were originally underrepresented in Chinese immigration to the United States such as the mainland China started to increase as inter-country travel between countries became more accessible.
+In the 1980s and 1990s Chinese immigration continued to increase, with the number of Chinese Americans breaking 1 million by the 2000s.
+New Chinatowns emerged in Flushing and 8th Avenue in New York City and Richmond in San Francisco and existing Chinatowns expanded to accommodate the influx of Chinese immigrants.

+Economic growth in the People's Republic of China has given mainland Chinese more opportunities to emigrate.
+A 2011 survey showed that 60% of Chinese millionaires were planning to emigrate, with 40% of Chinese millionaires selecting the United States as the top destination for immigration.

+Under the EB-5 program, applicants, together with their spouses and unmarried children under 21 years old will be eligible to apply for U.S. permanent residency as a group.
+Because the EB-5 program allows applicants to apply as a family, it has been reported to be a significant method for Chinese students to obtain authorization to work in the United States.
+Chinese multimillionaires benefited most from the EB-5 Immigrant Investor Program in the U.S. in 2021, as long as one has at least US$500,000 to invest in projects listed by United States Citizenship and Immigration Services (USCIS), where it is possible to get an EB-5 green card that comes with permanent U.S. residency rights, but only in states specified by the pilot project.
+The H-1B visa is also becoming one of the main immigration pathways for the Chinese with 9% of the approved petitions in 2016.